-With transparency being one of our core values at Joe's Farm, we have decided to specifically share what products are raised on our farm and what products we get from other trusted farms.
+Bringing You Healthy Food From Other Great Farms!
+With transparency being one of our cores values at Joe's Farm, we have decided to share what products we raised on our farm and what products are produced on other trusted local farms.

 Seven Sons raises Pasture Raised Eggs for us.
 The hens are moved daily to fresh pasture during the spring, summer, and fall.
 The hens are fed NonGMO feed.

 Your Food.
 Our Mission.Our mission is to glorify God by helping busy, informed consumers gain access to safe and ethical foods they can eat with confidence.
 Our goal is to provide the peace of mind that comes from having a direct relationship with a farmer you can know and trust.
 Our Radical Transformation25 years ago we operated a conventional farm using industrial agricultural practices.
 However, as a result of a family health crisis, we became convicted of our need to make radical changes in our farming practices and philosophies.In the late 1990s, we embarked on a journey to build a regenerative pasture-based farm based on transparency with an open door to the public.
 Because of the overwhelming support from folks like you, we now partner with a fellowship of like-minded farmers to help serve thousands of families with nutrient-dense and ethically raised foods."The vocation of bringing food to your table is more than business to us - it's a personal ministry and responsibility that we take very seriously!" – Lee & Beth Hitzfield (Founders)

 On Joe's Farm we raise our Pasture Raised chicken, 100% Grass-fed Beef, and some of our eggs.
 The broilers and hens are moved to fresh pasture every day during the Spring, Summer, and Fall.
 They are fed NonGMO feed.
 Even though we raise some of our eggs, the large majority of our eggs come from Seven Sons.